PHPMohamedNabil/marrow-framework/README.md

 for rollback all migration run **php migrate roll=all**

 # Exceptions:
-has a special custome style using ignition libarary
+has a special custom style using ignition libarary
 ![core_exception](https://github.com/PHPMohamedNabil/Core-MVC-PHP/assets/29188634/7e2ef83e-c961-4a09-9744-c3f059b507ec)